 Providing medication that will be kept at the educator residence is the responsibility of the parent.
-Medication cannot be taken home at the end of each day, but can be returned if the child's enrolment ceases.
+Medication cannot be taken home at the end of each day but can be returned if the child's enrolment ceases.
+It is a parent's responsibility to replace expiring medication with a new one BEFORE it expires.